perracodex/ktor-config/README.md

         // List defining the mappings between configuration file sections and properties within ConfigurationCatalog.
         // Each entry in the list consists of three components:
         // 1. keyPath: The hierarchical key-path in the configuration file from which to parse, (e.g., `"ktor.deployment"`).
-        // 2. catalogProperty: The property name in the [ConfigCatalog] implementation.
+        // 2. catalogProperty: The property name in the configuration catalog implementation.
-        // 3. propertyClass: The catalogProperty class to instantiate. val catalogMappings: List<ConfigCatalogMap<out ConfigCatalogSection>> = listOf(
+        // 3. propertyClass: The catalogProperty class to instantiate. val catalogMappings: List<ConfigCatalogMap> = listOf(
             ConfigCatalogMap(keyPath = "ktor.deployment", catalogProperty = "deployment", propertyClass = DeploymentSettings::class),
             ConfigCatalogMap(keyPath = "security", catalogProperty = "security", propertyClass = SecuritySettings::class)
         )